odeladetunji/codingAssignment/README.md

 This should start the Transaction Service.

+Upon starting the services three customers will be initialized in the DB so as to have some customers in the system as stated by assignment

 The code was written in a way to role back transactions upon failure during account creation.

 For Api Testing follow the Url Below (Postman Collection)